 2. THE "BEST" DAY FOR AIRLINE TICKETS

 This is the question we get asked most often at Budget Travel.
-The simple answer is: Buy your airline tickets about two months before you fly, and you'll likely get the best price by booking on a Tuesday.
+Traditionally, the simple answer has been: Buy your airline tickets about two months before you fly, and you'll likely get the best price by booking early in the week, when airlines often adjust fares.
+The "real" answer is, of course, "it depends," and you must arm yourself with an array of information to make an informed choice.
 That said, we also recommend that you follow all the major airlines on social media, sign up for their rewards programs, and subscribe to their free e-newsletters to get the inside track on deals.

 3. PICK UP YOUR RENTAL CAR EARLY